6 Gifts for the Writer in Your Life, According to a Book Editor

 Legit writer’s retreats can get pricey when all is said and done, but with a DIY attitude, it’s not hard to treat a writer to a memorable and inspiring getaway.
 Book a weekend stay at a quaint cabin, chic hotel, or charming Airbnb; put together a small basket of their favorite goodies; and make sure they pack their laptop charger before sending them on their writerly way.

-2. A private session with a professional editor for the writer in need of clarity [OR for the writer with questions] [OR for the writer feeling stuck]
+2. A private session with a professional editor for the writer in need of clarity (or the writer with questions, or the writer feeling stuck)

 Here’s the truth: becoming a published author isn’t easy.
-I mean, there are people out there who spend their entire lives working toward getting their book out of their head and onto a shelf and still fall short of that elusive goal.
+Some writers spend their entire lives working toward getting their book out of their head and onto a shelf and still fall short of that elusive goal.

 A strategy session with a professional editor can be just the thing to set your writer on the right course.
 And wouldn’t you believe it…my company happens to be offering just the thing!
-Private one-hour BookFlow Sessions are currently 25% off (until 12/17/18), and are just the thing to give your writer guidance, clarity, and an individually-tailored action plan, all of which will bring them closer than ever to becoming published.
+Private one-hour BookFlow Sessions are currently 25% off until 12/26 if you use the code HAPPYHOLIDAYS3, and are designed to give your writer guidance, clarity, and an individually-tailored action plan, all of which will bring them closer than ever to becoming published.

 3. A ridged foam roller for the writer always at their desk